ramme-io/ramme-ui/README.md

 [![NPM Version](https://img.shields.io/npm/v/@ramme-io/create-app.svg)](https://www.npmjs.com/package/@ramme-io/ui) [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-**The structural frame for the modern web.**
+**The blocks for the build kit.**

-Ramme UI is a curated bundle of industry-standard libraries, accessible components, and architectural best practices designed for rapid prototyping.
+Ramme UI is a basic bundle of standard, accessible components, and best practices ready for rapid prototyping.

-It creates a "Golden Path" for product designers and engineers who need to validate ideas quickly without getting bogged down in configuration.
-By bundling the best open-source tools into a cohesive system, Ramme allows you to build high-fidelity, interactive prototypes that are production-ready from day one.

 ---

-## The Architecture
+## The Basics
-Ramme (Danish for "Frame") is not about reinventing the wheel.
-It is about providing a solid steel frame so you can focus on the walls and windows.

-We have orchestrated the most robust third-party libraries in the ecosystem into a single, opinionated toolkit:
+We have collected popular third-party libraries into a single build kit:

 * **Engine:** React 19+
-* **Styling:** Tailwind CSS (configured for rapid iteration)
+* **Styling:** Tailwind CSS
-* **Primitives:** Radix UI (for unstyled, accessible interactive elements)
+* **Primitives:** Radix UI
-* **Motion:** Framer Motion (for high-fidelity interaction design)
+* **Motion:** Framer Motion
 * **Icons:** Lucide React

-This is not a "walled garden."
-It is a standardized set of building materials that respects your need for speed and flexibility.

 ---

 ## Quick Start

-The fastest way to start building is to use our CLI tool, which scaffolds a Vite-powered application with the Ramme Design System pre-configured.

-Run the following command in your terminal:
+To spin up a new project, run the initialization command in your terminal.
+This will generate a new folder with all resources linked and configured.

 *(Replace `my-new-project` with your desired folder name).*